Writer: Mark Farrelly

 He wants to write fairy tales for grown-ups.
-In part, referring to his dysfunctional, near certifiable father and bowel movement obsessed mother he claims, ‘We have been tortured by monsters and know how to live amongst them.’
+In part, referring to his dysfunctional, near certifiable father and bowel movement obsessed mother he claims, ‘We have been tortured by monsters and know how to live among them.’
 Diminished beyond redemption from the bottle, now fifty-eight, his internal monologue consists of bilious rants that seethe like the terminal suppurating lesions on his cirrhotic liver.

 Immersed in his character with a conviction that even the lady in the front seat was only too willing to surrender her glass of wine to for the sake of lending additional dramatic thrust, Farrelly’s language punches with both barbed-wire, brutal immediacy and poetic rage against the banal.
 Hamilton, now gelded from his incandescent roar and brief sexual comforts wishes only for his quietus: silence – The Silence of Snow.